 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Chief Diversity Officer and Director, Equity and Access; senior reviewer of this UPPS
+Chief Diversity Officer and Director, Equity and Inclusion; senior reviewer of this UPPS

 Special Assistant to the President